logseq/docs/db-version-changes.md

 * Zotero integration isn't planned to be a built-in feature and will hopefully moved to a plugin.

 WIP changes:
-* Namespaces don't exist for now.
-This is likely to change.
-In the meantime, use [new tags](./db-version.md#new-tags) and their ability to have child tags to recreate most of it.
 * Queries are to be updated to use the new tables and have more powerful filters.
 * Whiteboards are disabled for now and will be enabled later.
 * Flashcards are disabled for now and will be enabled later.
 * Exports only partially work.

 Miscelleanous changes:
-* Page properties are no longer set by using the first block of a page.
-Rather, a page property is [set the same way a block property is](./db-version.md#add-and-edit-property-values) - by editing from the page title (block content).
 * There is no re-index like in file graphs.
 * For browsers, currently only one tab can be open.
 This is a limitation we hope to remove later.

 ### Changes by Feature

+#### Pages
+* Page properties are no longer set by using the first block of a page.
+Rather, a page property is [set the same way a block property is](./db-version.md#add-and-edit-property-values) - by editing from the page title (block content).
+* Clicking on a page title edits it instead of navigating to the page.
+To navigate to the page, press `Cmd` and click.

 #### Tasks

 * Using terms from the [previous tasks](https://docs.logseq.com/#/page/tasks), a task marker, priority and deadline are respectively now `Status`, `Priority` and `Deadline` properties on a task.
 * [Scheduled](https://docs.logseq.com/#/page/tasks/block/deadline%20and%20scheduled) has been deprecated.
+* Recurring tasks aren't ported and are a TODO.
 * Logbook timestamps have been deprecated.
 * Read more about the [new tasks](./db-version.md#tasks).